Find A Trail. Start Your Search Here:

 Mountains of Tonto National Forest on horizon

 For a short loop hike, veer left onto the Big Sister Trail.
 Whereas Twisted Sister was all about views, Big Sister is all about rocks.
-Clinging to boulder-strewn slopes, the slim path weaves through impressive globs of granite, boulder ridges and nature stone sculptures.
-Midway through the 1-mile return leg, the trail gives up the widest-angle views of the Salt River Valley and on lucky days, vintage aircraft from The Commemorative Air Force Aviation Museum can be spotted flying overhead.
+Clinging to boulder-strewn slopes, the slim path weaves through impressive globs of granite, boulder ridges and natural stone sculptures.
+Midway through the 1-mile return leg, the trail gives up the widest-angle views of the Salt River Valley and on lucky days, grazing wild horses and vintage aircraft from The Commemorative Air Force Aviation Museum can be spotted flying overhead.

 LENGTH: 3.6 miles